RanitManik/ReactFlow-prototype/README.md

 - **Custom Nodes**: This project demonstrates how to create custom nodes with advanced styles and logic.
 - **Custom Edges**: The custom edges provide dynamic behavior with interactive and visually appealing connections.
 - **Complex Grouping**: Nodes and edges are grouped into logical units, making it easy to manage large flows.
+- **Connection Validation**: When two nodes are connected by edges, validation is required.
+For example, self-connections are not allowed for nodes, etc.
 - **Interactive Design**: Users can interact with the flow by dragging nodes, creating connections, and manipulating groups of nodes and edges.

 ## Demo